 Annual Notice to Students

 Annually, Smith College is required to inform students of the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Following is a brief summary of the rights afforded to all students under the Act.
-More specifically, Smith College's policy concerning this Act and information regarding procedures for accessing records are printed in the Smith College Handbook.
+More specifically, Smith College's policy concerning this Act and information regarding procedures for accessing records are printed in the Smith College Handbook and at Privacy of Records link to the right.
 Copies of the college's policy can also be obtained from the Office of the Registrar in College Hall.

 Currently enrolled students should be aware that certain information, designated as "directory information," may be released without your prior consent.
 Such information at Smith College includes name, home address (while in college), college address and telephone, e-mail address, dates of attendance, major, degrees (including dates) and awards, extracurricular activities (if known), previously attended institutions and pictures.
 You may withhold the release of this information by completing the appropriate form available from the Office of the Registrar.
 Written authorization to withhold directory information must be made each academic year and must be submitted within five days of the start of the fall semester in order to ensure non-disclosure in printed materials.

 Please note: Student pictures are available through the Smith online directory.
 As is the case with faculty and staff photos, the photos are accessible to campus users only.
 If you have a concern and wish to block the display of your picture from the online directory, you may do so by completing the necessary form in the registrar's office.

 Students may authorize the release of information from their education records to their parents by completing the appropriate form at the registrar's office.